 No topic had a nil response, unlike Round 1.
-There were clear priorities from first to eleventh with a statistically insignificant step of 0.03 per cent between tenth and eleventh rank.
+There were clear priorities from first to eleventh with a statistically insignificant step of 0.03% between tenth and eleventh rank.
 Broadly, the ranking of topics set after Round 1 remained stable, although not without debate as to whether some topics can be merged.
-The strongest topics were A, "public relations' role in contributing to strategic decision-making, strategy development and realisation, and organisational functioning" and B, "the value that public relations creates for organisations through building social capital; managing key relationships and realising organisational advantage".
+The strongest topics were A, 'public relations' role in contributing to strategic decision-making, strategy development and realisation, and organisational functioning' and B, 'the value that public relations creates for organisations through building social capital; managing key relationships and realising organisational advantage'.
 There was discussion as to whether these should be merged.
-The third ranked topic C, "measurement and evaluation of public relations both offline and online" was an expectedly high ranked topic, as discussed in Round 1 (see Table VII).
+The third ranked topic C, 'measurement and evaluation of public relations both offline and online' was an expectedly high ranked topic, as discussed in Round 1.